Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-4pFomutD4T0.md

 ---
-title: "Q&A: When are we getting an Alternate Recipe for Paint so we can automate it ?"
+title: "November 17th, 2020 Livestream Q&A: When are we getting an Alternate Recipe for Paint so we can automate it ?"
 date: "2020-11-17"
 layout: transcript
 topics: